Close

 Scheuermann's

 Sometimes referred to as Spinal Osteochondritis.
 This is a developmental abnormality in the intervertebral discs and vertebral bodies causing them to become wedge-shaped.
-This can cause an increase in the kvphotic (see kyphosis) curve and predispose the person to premature wear and tear.
+This can cause an increase in the kyphotic (see kyphosis) curve and predispose the person to premature wear and tear.
 Exercise and attention to posture and lifestyle are important to prevent pain and deformity

 Back to top